pnp/cli-microsoft365/docs/manual/docs/user-guide/using-own-identity.md

 [![SharePoint Online Configured permissions](../images/using-own-identity/spo-configured-permissions.png)](../images/using-own-identity/spo-configured-permissions.png)

 This completes the configuration required in the Azure portal.
-We can now move onto configuring the Office 365 CLI to use our custom application to login to Office 365.
+We can now move onto configuring the CLI for Microsoft 365 to use our custom application to login to Microsoft 365.

 ## Create environment variables

-To configure the Office 365 CLI to use our newly created custom application, we need to tell it the Client ID of our custom application and the Tenant ID of where the custom application has been created.
+To configure the CLI for Microsoft 365 to use our newly created custom application, we need to tell it the Client ID of our custom application and the Tenant ID of where the custom application has been created.

 To do that, we need to create two environment variables, named `OFFICE365CLI_AADAPPID` and `OFFICE365CLI_TENANT`, giving them the values that you saved earlier.